google/certificate-transparency/README.md

 to [certificate transparency](https://www.certificate-transparency.org/) (CT).
 The main areas covered are:

- - An open-source, distributed, implementation of a CT log server, also including:
+ - An open-source, distributed, implementation of a CT Log server, also including:
-    - An implementation of a read-only "mirror" server that mimics a remote log.
+    - An implementation of a read-only "mirror" server that mimics a remote Log.
-    - Ancillary tools needed for managing and maintaining the log.
+    - Ancillary tools needed for managing and maintaining the Log.
- - A collection of client tools and libraries for interacting with a CT log, in various programming languages.
+ - A collection of client tools and libraries for interacting with a CT Log, in various programming languages.
  - An **experimental** implementation of a [DNS server](docs/DnsServer.md) that returns CT proofs in the form of DNS records.
- - An **experimental** implementation of a [general log](docs/XjsonServer.md) that allows arbitrary data (not just TLS certificates) to be logged.
+ - An **experimental** implementation of a [general Log](docs/XjsonServer.md) that allows arbitrary data (not just TLS certificates) to be logged.

 The supported platforms are: